dimakura/reforma/core/README.md

 ## Serialization

-At this stage Reforma supports only JSON serialization/deserialization.
+At this stage Reforma supports only JSON serialization:

 ```js
 Reforma.integer.serialize(1)